flightaware/tohil/README.md

  - `tohil.call(command, arg1 arg2, arg3, to=type)`
    - takes: single Tcl command name plus zero or more arguments, and an optional data type to convert the return to
-   - returns: the final return value
+   - returns: whatever tcl returned
    - side effects: executes code in the Tcl interpreter
    - uncaught tcl errors tracing back all the way to the the tohil interface are raised as a python exception